rubenIng93/Air_Quality_IoT/README.md

 Tested in the following conditions:
 - Standard;
-- Using a 'Levoit' air purifier exploiting its different speeds.
+- Using a \Levoit air purifier exploiting its different speeds.